LamontBanks/gator/README.md

                 https://www.nasa.gov/feeds/iotd-feed/

 ### Follow additional feeds
 Users can follow RSS feeds that others have added.

-For example, Bob is currenetly not following any feeds:
+For example, Bob is currently not following any feeds:

         $ gator login Bob
         Logged in as Bob